How to update image metadata java using GroupDocs.Metadata

 Prerequisites

-- Basic Java Knowledge: Familiarity with Java programming and IDEs like IntelliJ IDEA or Eclipse is required.
+- Basic Java knowledge – familiarity with IDEs such as IntelliJ IDEA or Eclipse.

 Setting Up GroupDocs.Metadata for Java